aspnet/Tooling/docs/migrate-to-vm.md

-# Migrate a .NET Web application to Azure Virtual Machines
+# Migrate a .NET web application to Azure Virtual Machines

 This document provides an overview of how to migrate an ASP.NET Web application from on-premises to an Azure Virtual Machine.